Header photo: LPM Restaurant & Bar

 Where: 28/F, The Peninsula Hong Kong, Salisbury Road, TST

 How much: HK$888/person; from +HK$188/person for 2-hour free-flow packages

 Harbourside at Regent Hong Kong

 In addition to weekday lunch and daily dinner buffets at recently revitalised Harbourside – located at the newest luxury hotel on the block, Regent Hong Kong – the international buffet restaurant features an even more lavish weekend brunch buffet curated by Head Chef Nicholas Chan.
-They might be smaller in scale than at other HK hotels of a similar ilk, but this is made up by some of the best-quality buffet items we’ve had in the 852.
-The offerings run the gamut from sushi, sashimi and fresh seafood on ice, to Chinese and SE Asian stir-fries and authentic Indian curries, to live stations of Japanese eel rice and laksa, to an assortment of beautiful desserts by Executive Pastry Chef Andy Yeung and Pastry Chef Ngan Kin Pong (don’t leaving without trying a slice of the Italian almond cream cake with its addictive panettone-like texture).
+It might be smaller in scale than at other HK hotels of a similar ilk, but this is made up by some of the best-quality buffet items we’ve had in the 852.
+The offerings run the gamut from sushi, sashimi and fresh seafood on ice, to Chinese and SE Asian stir-fries and authentic Indian curries, to live stations of Japanese eel rice and laksa, to an assortment of beautiful desserts by Executive Pastry Chef Andy Yeung and Pastry Chef Ngan Kin Pong (don’t leave without trying a slice of the Italian almond cream cake with its addictive panettone-like texture).
 To match all this indulgence, Harbourside’s iconic harbour views remain.